Mammoth central: Discovery

-The site was discovered during the construction of Mexico City Santa Lucía Airport.
+The site was discovered during the construction of Mexico City Santa Lucía Airport in 2019.
 Due to the frequency of remains and artifacts, all bulldozers and construction workers are accompanied by archeologists.
-Construction has been stopped multiple times for further excavations.
+Construction was stopped multiple times for further excavations, and the airport was eventually completed in 2022.

 Significance

+In studying the DNA of the mammoths found at Santa Lucía, a "deep genetic divergence" was discovered between the Mexican and northern populations of the Columbian Mammoth.
+This divergence likely began around 416,000 to 307,000 years ago, and after the split the groups remained almost completely separate from one another.
+Some researchers suggest that the Mexican mammoth should be distinguished in some capacity from the Columbian mammoth.

 Researchers hope that the site will reveal the main causes of the extinction of the Columbian mammoth.
 Paleontologist Joaquin Arroyo Cabrales believes that the site will reveal that there was a "synergy effect between climate change and human presence."